yegor256/blog/_drafts/non-root.md

 $ sudo docker run -i -t --rm -v "$(pwd):/main" yegor256/rultor /main/entry.sh
 {% endhighlight %}

-There are two files in current directory: `entry.sh` and `script.sh`.
+There are two files in the current directory: `entry.sh` and `script.sh`.
-`entry.sh` is the one being executed by Docker on start and it contains the following:
+`entry.sh` is the file being executed by Docker on start, and it contains the following:

 {% highlight bash %}